 From a Financing perspective, the Company has been cautious about its liquidity position, considering actions to save costs and, if needed, even some delay in investments and distributions.
-As of September 2020, the liquidity position of the Company is solid and there is a revolving credit line available that has been drawn for US\$100m (having an additional US\$150m available to be drawn if needed).
+As of December 2020, the liquidity position of the Company is solid and there is a revolving credit line available for US\$250m if needed.